yvetteTsai22/blog/_tool-recommends/README.md

-# Affiliate Landing Pages
+# Tool Recommend Landing Pages

-This folder contains multiple affiliate landing pages built with React, TypeScript, and Vite.
+This folder contains multiple tool recommend landing pages built with React, TypeScript, and Vite.
 Each product is independently built and deployable.

 ## 🏗️ Architecture